Function: Professional PhD

 While she was in charge of the HTA Department in AHTAPol from 2006 through 2011, Dr Lipska was responsible for the drug assessment processes, supervising the review of industry submissions for new active substances and the preparation of full HTA reports.
 Dr Lipska joined CIRS in 2011 where the scope of her responsibility covered CIRS HTA programme activities, including the HTA Agencies Benchmarking Project.
 She joint HQ of National Health Fund in January 2017 being responsible for Control Department.

 Her research interest include HTA, interactions between HTA bodies and regulatory agencies, drug regulatory science and health policy (both international and Polish perspective).

-She is performing doctoral research through the WHO Collaborating Centre for Pharmaceutical Policy and Regulation based in the Utrecht Institute for Pharmaceutical Sciences, Utrecht University, the Netherlands, where he is researching HTA processes and outcomes for new pharmaceuticals.
+She is performing doctoral research through the Utrecht Centre for Pharmaceutical Policy and Regulation based in the Utrecht Institute for Pharmaceutical Sciences, Utrecht University, the Netherlands, where he is researching HTA processes and outcomes for new pharmaceuticals.

 Title PhD project:

 Improving patients’ access to new medicines by understanding variation in Health Technology Assessment processes and outcomes.

 The approaches used by HTA and regulatory agencies differ substantially and they often come to different conclusions.
 In addition, HTA agencies in different countries come to different conclusions as well.
 This results in patients being confused with regards to access to new medicines.
 This thesis investigates HTA processes and outcomes for New Active Substances (NASs), provides the overview of current regulatory and HTA outcomes for NASs in Europe and identifies an overlap between these two functions.
 It investigates the correlation between the regulatory approval process by European Medicines Agency (EMA) and HTA outcomes and also identifies the reasons for negative and restricted HTA recommendations.